 And there’s basically a garden full of veggies in there as well… with red onions, celery, cucumber, cherry tomatoes, and green beans.

-Canned Tuna Nutrition:
+Canned Tuna Nutrition and Information:

 Allow me to shed some light on all your tuna nutrition questions:

 Canned tuna is always cooked.
 Most tuna is cooked twice actually but there are a few brands that only cook once.
-Usually the tuna is caught and frozen immediately on fishing vessels.
+Usually, the tuna is caught and frozen immediately on fishing vessels.
 It’s transferred to facilities where it’s inspected, thawed, cleaned, then pressure-cooked.

 Also, bigger fish contain more mercury than smaller fish.
 Here’s why - either by absorbing it through their skin or scales from the water, or by eating other organisms that contain mercury.
-Bigger fish live longer, therefore, absorb/ingest more mercury.
-To lower your mercury intake, opt for smaller tuna fish—like light or skipjack tuna—over larger fish, like albacore, yellowfin/ahi, and bigeye tuna.

 "Dolphin-safe" was a buzzword decades ago when dolphin bycatch was a problem, but that's no longer the case.